 If you're looking for a way to give back to society in Singapore, donating your gently-used things helps the less fortunate and declutters your home

 Here’s the downside of living in a shopping paradise: we’re guilty of having more than we need.
 With all the fab places to shop in Singapore – local stores, weekend markets and new malls – it’s easy to become wrapped up in our material comforts with little thought for the less fortunate.
-If you’d like to make a difference (but lack the extra time to volunteer), donating your preloved items in Singapore is a great way to give back while decluttering your home.
-Before you start scouring for things to give away, here’s a selection of charities in Singapore for you to donate your used goods.
+Do you know where you can donate in Singapore?
+If you’re no longer enjoying – or making use of – clothes and household goods, and you’d like to make a difference (but lack the extra time to volunteer), donating your preloved items is a great way to give back to the community while decluttering your home.
+Before you start scouring for things to give away, here’s a selection of shelters and charities in Singapore for you to donate your used goods.

 P.S If you’d prefer to give a monetary donation to the charity of your choice, check out 100 People Doing Good.

 Donate to the EcoBazaar and help raise funds for children